zcash/zips/draft-noamchom67-manufacturing-consent.rst

 Block subsidies will be administered through two organizations:

 1. Zcash Foundation  (✳️ for ECC, ZCG)
-2. Financial Privacy Fund (✳️ for Qedit, ZecHub)
+2. Financial Privacy Foundation (✳️ for Qedit, ZecHub)

 ✳️ **ZF and FPF adminstration of block subsidy details, costs, et al are currently under debate** [#zf-fpf-admin-details]_